Guest Speaker Series: Benefits of Entrepreneurship Development

 On May 26th, Amar Singh, a 2017 MEL in Integrated Water Management Alumnus and CEO of Elevated Signals, met with the MEL cohort to discuss resources beneficial for entrepreneurship progression and development.

+During Singh’s studies at UBC, he reflected to the students upon the valuable resources available at UBC that helped him on his entrepreneurial journey.
 Prior to Singh latest leadership position at Elevated Signals, Singh spent 10 years in infrastructure project delivery, having managed high-profile university, corporate, and government projects valued from $5 million to $50 million.
 During this time Singh also worked in collaboration with several research facilities that included the Biotron Experimental Climate Change Research Centre, the extraterrestrial Autonomous Robotic Greenhouse, and the Cairns Bioscience Research Complex’s containment level 3 lab.
+As part of this Singh became passionate about controlled environment agriculture, as it pertains to sustainable food supply.
+As well as, to the production of molecules with the ability to benefit health and society.
+Singh holds various degrees in environmental science, water engineering, and business from the University of Toronto, Western University, and the University of British Columbia.

 Through the discussion, Singh presented the entrepreneurship path, such as utilizing UBC and MEL programs and learning in The Robert H. Lee Graduate School business courses, that he pursued when he was at UBC.
 Followed by the steps he took to form and grow Elevated Signals from this.